ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 ## Receiving With Forwarded Mode

+A proxy can only start forwarding packets from the target to the client only after the client has sent at least one packet in forwarded mode.
+Once this occurs, the proxy MAY use forwarded mode for any Client Connection ID for which it has a valid mapping.

-Once a Client Connection ID has been accepted by the proxy, the client MUST be prepared to receive forwarded short header packets on the socket between itself and the proxy.
-It uses the received Connection ID to determine if this packet was sent by the proxy, or merely forwarded from the target.
+If a client has started using forwarding mode, it MUST be prepared to receive forwarded short header packets on the socket between itself and the proxy for any Client Connection ID that has been accepted by the proxy.
+The client uses the received Connection ID to determine if a packet was originated by the proxy, or merely forwarded from the target.

+## Opting Out of Forwarded Mode

+The use of forwarded mode is initiated by the client sending a request with the Server-Connection-Id header and sending at least one forwarded packet to the proxy.
+A client that does not wish to accept forwarded packets from the proxy when communicating with a specific target can simply not start forwarding packets to the proxy.

 # Proxy Response Behavior {#response}